Wil-Huffman/Prep/section1/README.md

-# Section 1: Super Learners
+huibjibhibhbh# Section 1: Super Learners

 Section 1 is estimated to take a total of 6-10 hours to complete.
 Part C is the longest and most time intensive.
 This section of pre-work involves reading (both from this document as well as the 📒John Duckett book), 👩‍💻exercises, and 📝reflection questions.
 Make sure to manage your time well so that should you get stuck and need help, you have plenty of time to do so and meet the deadline.